- How to Recover Deleted Files

 There are different syntaxes in the basic command.
 Let’s break them down.

-source-drive: – this represents the drive where you lost the files.
+source-drive: – this represents the drive where you want to recover deleted files.
 For example, if you’re trying to recover a file you deleted on your main drive, you’ll use C: in place of source:drive:.
 It must not be the same as the destination drive.

 destination-drive: – this represents the drive where the tool will send the recovered file.
 For example, if you want the recovered file transferred to a USB drive, use E: (if the drive’s letter is E) in place of destination-drive:.